Parental Involvement Policy

 - To gain parents’ assistance and co-operation in achieving good discipline by their expectation of good behaviour at home.

-Our strategies can be grouped into two main approaches – personal contact and print.
-We feel that personal contact is the most effective strategy.
+Our strategies can be grouped into three main approaches – personal contact, print and online.
+General information can be found on our school website and also our Twitter account.
+We feel that personal contact is the most effective strategy for one to one needs.
 This can be achieved either in a face to face situation or by telephone.

 Such contact will be:-